-Experience the sounds and smells of nature as our knowledgeable trail guide takes you on a one-mile loop walk to the Indian River lagoon and back.
-The short guided trail is one-third the length and is full of information about our native marine wetland habitat, the mangrove swamp.
+Experience the sounds and smells of nature as you walk a one-mile loop walk to the Indian River Lagoon and back.
+The trail is full of information about our native marine wetland habitat, the mangrove swamp.

-During this 30-minute program visitors will learn about different rays and get the opportunity to have hands-on interaction with our rays.
-Not to worry, since the rays in the Florida Oceanographic tank do not have to protect themselves from predators, they routinely have their barbs clipped and are safe to touch.
+During this 30-minute program, visitors will learn about different rays that live along Florida’s coast, and get the opportunity to have hands-on interaction with our rays—including a chance to feed them!* Not to worry, since the rays in the Florida Oceanographic tank do not have to protect themselves from predators, they routinely have their barbs clipped and are safe to touch.

 Gamefish Feeding Program